DKiloDesigns/CreatorFlow/docs/saca-compliance-report.md

 ## Executive Summary

-This report documents the implementation of SACA (Sexy Accessibility Compliance Alliance) standards across the CreatorFlow application.
+This report documents the implementation of SACA (Sexy Accessibility Compliance Alliance) standards across the floai.studio application.
 While significant progress has been made, **critical gaps remain** that require immediate attention for full WCAG 2.1 AA compliance.

 ## Compliance Status Overview